mnalk/dataviz-project-template-proposal/README.md

 Here are my attempts to understand the suicide consent :

-1)[Data set : Number with depression by country in vizhub](https://vizhub.com/mnalk/e116a887f76a43fbb5d0025e4e30b7aa) This data set help to understand how many people in each country have depression.
+1)[Data set : Number with depression by country in vizhub](https://vizhub.com/mnalk/e116a887f76a43fbb5d0025e4e30b7aa) This data set help to understand how many people in each year have depression?

 [Dataset description:](https://gist.github.com/mnalk/55e775e87b4232179fdd45a1db9ec129#file-readme-md)
 [csv file:](https://gist.github.com/mnalk/55e775e87b4232179fdd45a1db9ec129#file-number-with-depression-by-country-csv)